Heartworm (video game)

-Heartworm is an independent survival horror video game developed by Vincent Adinolfi and published by DreadXP for Linux, MacOS and Windows.
+Heartworm is an independent survival horror video game developed by Vincent Adinolfi and published by DreadXP.
 Described by the developer as a "lo-fi retro horror" game, the game integrates elements of survival horror and psychological horror set in an abandoned house rumoured to be able to revive the dead.
 A demo of the game was published on January 30, 2020, with a revised demo released on the 2020 horror game compilation Haunted PS1 Demo Disc by Irish developer Breogán Hackett.

+The game was released on Linux, MacOS, and Windows on July 31, 2025.
+Versions for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S are set to release on October 1, 2026.